gautambaghel/synopsys-detect/README.md

 # GitHub Action for Synopsys Detect

-This Action is for [detect](https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/62423113/Synopsys+Detect), it enables scanning a repository with the `Synopsys Detect`, Synopsys Detect (formerly Hub Detect) consolidates the functionality of Black Duck™ and Coverity™ on Polaris™ tools into a single tool.
+This Action is for [detect](https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/62423113/Synopsys+Detect), it enables scanning a repository with `Synopsys Detect`, Synopsys Detect (formerly Hub Detect) consolidates the functionality of Black Duck™ and Coverity™ on Polaris™ tools into a single tool.
 Synopsys Detect also makes it easier to set up and scan code bases using a variety of languages and package managers.

 ## Usage